makersacademy/bowling-challenge/README.md

 This is my attempt at the [Makers Academy Week 5 Bowling Challenge](https://github.com/makersacademy/bowling-challenge)

+## Approach
+I built the bowling scorer in Javascript using TDD with Jasmine.

-## Notes to a reviewer
+## Notes to a code reviewer
-* If you clone the repo and run with a 'live server' from your text editor, e.g. ```atom-live-server``` then the program should run in your browser.
+* If you clone the repo and open the ```index.html``` page then the program should run in your browser.
 Failing which, drop me a message and I can show you it in action!

-* I have not put in guard clauses for a user entering a throw for throw two that is not allowed, as the buttons are removed by jQuery.
+* I have not put in guard clauses for a user entering an invalid throw (e.g. anything above ten for a a single throw or for a spare) as only valid throw buttons will be shown.

 * Things I would have like to have done but ran out of time: